 Composer and pianist Jonathan Howard Katz is gaining increasing recognition for the unique immediacy and expressive depth of his music, which speaks to audiences and performers alike.
-Harnessing this intuitive grasp of communication, combined with a rigorous technical command, he has developed a strong artistic voice that is recognizable through a diverse body of work that continues to grow.
+Harnessing this intuitive grasp of communication, combined with a rigorous technical command, he has developed a strong artistic voice that is recognizable through a diverse body of work.

-One of Dr. Katz’s major artistic interests has been developing collaborations with choreographers and dancers in which the music is equal to the movement in importance and intricacy, and to date he has composed twelve works for dance (with another in progress) in collaboration with eight choreographers.
-Recent projects include works with choreographers Seán Curran, Manuel Vignoulle, Katarzyna Skarpetowska, and Periapsis Music and Dance’s resident choreographers Erin Dillon and Hannah Weber.
-He is the artistic director and co-founder of Periapsis Music and Dance and directed the organization through its entire 10-year run, curated the Periapsis Open Series in New York City, and has taught music workshops for dancers and choreographers at the Peridance Capezio Center.
-He is currently an adjunct teacher in the dance department at NYU’s Tisch School of the Arts.
+One of Dr. Katz’s major artistic interests has been developing collaborations with choreographers and dancers in which the music is equal to the movement in importance and intricacy.
+To date he has collaborated with over thirty choreographers, including Seán Curran, Manuel Vignoulle, Kate Skarpetowska, Gabrielle Lamb, Alia Kache, Ask la Cour, Kyla Barkin, Da’ Von Doane, Zara Lawler, and Erin Dillon.
+He cofounded Periapsis Music and Dance and directed the organization through its entire 10-year run, curated the Periapsis Open Series in New York City, taught music workshops and classes at the Peridance Capezio Center, and served as an adjunct teacher in the dance department at NYU’s Tisch School of the Arts.

 Dr. Katz holds degrees in piano performance from Indiana University, New England Conservatory, and Northwestern University.
-It was during his time in the Doctor of Music program at Northwestern that he began to compose seriously for the first time since his teenage years, and recognition came almost immediately.
-He advanced in multiple international competitions, winning the $10,000 Robert Helps Prize in 2010 for his song cycle Talking of Michelangelo.
+It was during his time in the Doctor of Music program at Northwestern that he returned to composition after a hiatus of over a decade.
+Recognition came immediately with the international Robert Helps Prize in 2010 for his song cycle Talking of Michelangelo.
 In 2011, he became one of the last people to receive the coveted Jacob K. Javits Fellowship from the U.S. Department of Education, which funded his composition studies in New York for four years and was worth over $150,000.